 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

-With a mild reading of 11°C today, surface evaporation is significantly reduced, helping to preserve current volume.
-Under current partly cloudy weather, there is no direct rainfall contributing to the immediate storage levels.
+With a mild reading of 10°C today, surface evaporation is significantly reduced, helping to preserve current volume.
+Currently experiencing partly cloudy conditions with no immediate precipitation, inflows remain entirely dependent on upstream river movement.

 The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
 Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
 Resilience against extreme weather events remains the ultimate goal for the managers of this critical infrastructure.